 Questions may be directed to the NWA Paid Internship Committee at: email@example.com

-The NWA Paid Internship Committee would like to thank NWA membership and our Gold-level sponsors for their support of the Archivist-in-Residence program.
+The NWA Paid Internship Committee would like to thank NWA membership and our Platinum-level sponsors for their support of the Archivist-in-Residence program.

-We would also like to thank our Bronze-level sponsors:
+We would also like to thank our returning Bronze-level sponsor: